cmelchior/jervis-ffb/docs/rule-discussions.md

     This results in three questions:
      a.
 Does it matter which ball the receiver catches?
      b.
 If yes, which ball is bouncing?
      c.
-Does the player know which ball is bouncing?
+Does the coach know which ball is bouncing?
 (Relevant for choosing to reroll the catch)

     Since all of these aspects are undefined, the implementation always lets the last ball